The CureCervicalCancer Team

-Her commitment to saving women’s lives in the developing world has brought her to a second career as a non-profit leader and medical activist.
+Her commitment to saving women’s lives in the developing world has brought her to a second career as a non-profit leader and international women’s health advocate.
 Using the “See and Treat” method, she founded CureCervicalCancer, which trains local healthcare professionals to screen and treat women for precervical cancer.
-The organization has established dozens of sustainable CureCervicalCancer clinics in Africa, Central America, Haiti, and Southeast Asia – where help is needed most.
+The organization has established 67 sustainable and ongoing CureCervicalCancer clinics in Kenya, Tanzania, Ethiopia, Nigeria, Haiti, Guatemala, Vietnam, and training programs in rural China – where help is needed most.

 Judy Laner brings to CCC six years of volunteer service work in Africa through Free the Children and the Knock Foundation.
 Her experiences include building schools, working in orphanages, and fundraising and building her own schoolhouse back in 2008.
 Judy joined forces with CCC in April 2013 in Ethiopia.
 While there, she took on the tasks of organizing the incoming patients and recording the data of the see and treat findings.
 Since then, she has joined CCC on numerous programs.
 She worked tirelessly while in Guatemala in September 2013 and Kenya in April 2014.
 She will also be busy with patient data on our upcoming trip to Vietnam in December 2014.